 To exclude specific days of the week you can either use a pre-configured code (see this page for a full list of presets) or provide your own "pattern code".
 The pattern code must be 7 digits long and have either a zero for each day of the week, starting on Monday and ending on Sunday.
 Values equal to 1 are excluded, and days with zero values are treated normally.

 So, assuming you want to add 7 days to a date in cell A1, you can write formulas like this:

 By default, the WORKDAY function will exclude weekends (Saturday and Sunday).
 In this case, we have also supplied a list of 3 holidays that all fall in the date range being calculated, which means both the weekends and holidays will be excluded.
 The...

 By default, the WORKDAY.INTL function will exclude weekends (Saturday and Sunday).
 In this case, however, we have supplied 11 for this argument, which means "Sunday only" (see: full list weekend codes ).
 We have also supplied a list of 3 holidays...

-The Excel WORKDAY.INTL function takes a date and returns the nearest working in the future or past, based on an offset value you provide.
-Unlike the WORKDAY function, WORKDAY.INTL allows...
+The Excel WORKDAY.INTL function takes a date and returns the nearest working n days in the future or past, based on an offset value you provide.
+Unlike the WORKDAY function, WORKDAY.INTL...